HiddeBV/iasa-ai-course/01-foundation/lesson-2/ai-project-roi-decision-tree-solution-notes.md

 4. **Operations**: Assess the average daily cost of running the AI system in production.
 Include infrastructure, maintenance, and monitoring costs.

 These pillars should be used alongside the existing feasibility criteria (data, skills, and technology readiness) to provide a comprehensive evaluation of the project's feasibility.

+**Integration with Decision Tree**:
+- After evaluating the four pillars, projects with high feasibility should proceed to ROI assessment.
+- Projects with gaps in feasibility should identify and address these gaps before moving forward.

 ### Level 5: ROI Assessment & decision